Upcoming events

 This space welcomes people of all experiences and all griefs — those newly touching grief, those long acquainted with it, and those simply curious about what healing in community can look like.

-The ritual will be facilitated by Nic Despres, a ritualist, musician, and grief-tender, inspired by the rituals of friend and teacher Josh Fox, Asheville, NC.
+The ritual will be facilitated by Nic Despres, a ritualist, musician, and grief-tender, inspired and taught by the rituals of friend and teacher Josh Fox, Asheville, NC.

 What to expect